Failover

 [transcribe] failover deepgram/nova-2 → assemblyai/best: <error>.

-failoverCount for a specific intent, check the dashboard provider grid — a BYOK key might be misconfigured, or a provider might be degraded for your region.
+If you see consistent non-zero failoverCount for a specific intent, check the dashboard provider grid — a BYOK key might be misconfigured, or a provider might be degraded for your region.